Poisson approximations on the free Wigner chaos: Introduction

 \subsection{Overview}

-Let $W$ be a standard Brownian motion on $\R_+$ and let $q\geq 1$ be an integer.
-For every deterministic symmetric function $f \in L^2(\R_+^q)$, we denote by $I_q^W(f)$ the multiple stochastic Wiener-It\^o integral of $f$ with respect to $W$.
-Random variables of the form $I_q^W(f)$ compose the so-called $q$th {\it Wiener chaos} associated with $W$.
-The concept of Wiener chaos roughly represents an infinite-dimensional analogous of Hermite polynomials for the one-dimensional Gaussian distribution (see e.g. \cite{PecTaq} for an introduction to this topic).
+Let $W$ be a standard Brownian motion on $\R_+$, and let $q\geq1$ be an integer.
+For every deterministic symmetric function $f \in L^2(\R_+^q)$, we denote by $I_q^W(f)$ the multiple stochastic Wiener--It\^o integral of $f$ with respect to $W$.
+Random variables of the form $I_q^W(f)$ compose the so-called $q$th \textit{Wiener chaos} associated with $W$.
+The concept of Wiener chaos roughly represents an infinite-dimensional analogous to Hermite polynomials for the one-dimensional Gaussian distribution; see, for example,~\cite{PecTaq} for an introduction to this topic.

-The following two results, proved respectively in \cite{NP} and \cite{NPchi}, provide an exhaustive characterization of normal and Gamma approximations on Wiener chaos.
-As in \cite{NPchi}, we denote by $F(\nu)$ a centered random variable with the law of $2G(\nu/2)-\nu$, where $G(\nu/2)$ has a Gamma distribution with parameter $\nu/2$ (if $\nu\geq 1$ is an integer, then $F(\nu)$ has a centered $\chi^2$ distribution with $\nu$ degrees of freedom).
+The following two results, proved, respectively, in~\cite{NP} and \cite {NPchi}, provide an exhaustive characterization of normal and Gamma approximations on Wiener chaos.
+As in~\cite{NPchi}, we denote by $F(\nu )$ a centered random variable with the law of $2G(\nu/2)-\nu$, where $G(\nu/2)$ has a Gamma distribution with parameter $\nu/2$ [if $\nu \geq 1$ is an integer, then $F(\nu)$ has a centered $\chi^2$ distribution with $\nu$ degrees of freedom].